 - create finding aids

 - plan events, coordinate conferences

 Are Interns Paid?

-While some internships do offer a stipend, many are unpaid positions.
-Nevertheless, the value of an internship should never be measured in monetary terms.
+Some internships do offer a stipend, but many are unpaid positions.
 Non-funded interns can seek funding from outside the prospective organization.